Annie (musical): 2005–2010 US tours

-Second Broadway revival (2012–2014)
+2012 Broadway revival

 A 35th Anniversary production opened on Broadway in 2012.
 Thomas Meehan revised the musical, with James Lapine directing.
 Lilla Crawford starred as Annie with Katie Finneran as Miss Hannigan, and Anthony Warlow making his long-awaited Broadway debut as Warbucks.
 Featured cast included Brynn O'Malley, Clarke Thorell and J. Elaine Marcos as Grace Farrell, Rooster and Lily St. Regis, respectively.
 The revival started previews at the Palace Theatre on October 3, 2012, and officially opened on November 8, 2012, receiving mixed reviews.
 Notable replacements include Jane Lynch and Faith Prince as Miss Hannigan.
 On July 30, Taylor Richardson and Sadie Sink both began alternating the role of Annie, replacing Crawford.
 This production closed on January 5, 2014, after 38 previews and 487 regular performances.

-2014–2025 United States tours
+2014–2025 US tours

 Starting in September 2014, a 40th anniversary traveling production of Annie was launched by TROIKA Entertainment.
 Directed by Martin Charnin, the tour kicked off in Detroit, Michigan.
 For the first year of the tour, Issie Swickle played the title character Annie with Faith Perez as her alternate, alongside Gilgamesh Taggett and Lynn Andrews as Warbucks and Miss Hannigan, respectively.
 There were many replacements throughout the tour, and by the end of it, Gilgamesh Taggett was the only remaining original member.
 For most of the second year of the tour, Heidi Gray played Annie.
 For the third and final year of the tour, Tori Bates played Annie and became the first biracial Annie in a professional production.
 The 40th Anniversary performance was celebrated in Baltimore, Maryland, on April 21, 2017, with Angelina Carballo as Annie.
 The tour came to a close in Boston, Massachusetts, on May 21, 2017, after 745 performances.

 Another tour directed by Jenn Thompson, who played Pepper in the original Broadway production, began October 4, 2022, and ended June 11, 2023, with Ellie Rose Pulsifer as the title role.
 A second season of the tour began October 7, 2023, and ended May 19, 2024, with Rainier Trevino playing Annie.
 Afterwards, the tour moved on to Macau, China, and opened there on August 2, 2024, with the same cast as the 23-24 US tour.

-Hazel Vogel plays Annie in the third season of this touring production from November 11, 2024 through May 18, 2025.
+Hazel Vogel played Annie in the third season of this touring production from November 11, 2024 through May 18, 2025.
 Vogel starred alongside Whoopi Goldberg who joined the cast as Miss Hannigan from December 11, 2024 - January 5, 2025 while at Madison Square Garden.